Exercise Science (ES)

 ES-009C

-Advanced Aerobic Dance Exercise 1 UNITS
+Advanced Cardio Dance Exercise 1 UNITS

 Recommended Preparation: "C" grade or higher or "Pass" in ES 009B or equivalent or specified skill competencies